Weesam01/Module-10-Challenge/README.md

 Lastly we will create a scatter plot by using K-means and add the crypto names to identify the cryptocurrency that each data point represents.
 # Part 3 Optimize the Clusters with Principal Component Analysis
-In this part we will perform PCA analysis and reduce the features to three principal components We will get the explained variance to determine how much information can be attributed to each principal component.
+In this part we will perform PCA analysis and reduce the features to three principal components We will then be able to obtain the explained variance to determine how much information can be attributed to each principal component.
 Lastly answer the following question: What’s the total explained variance of the three principal components?

 # Part 4 Find the Best Value for k by Using the PCA Data